bxparks/AceTime/USER_GUIDE.md

 DST offset) at the given `epochSeconds`.
 The `getDeltaOffset()` returns only the additional DST offset; if DST is not in effect at the given `epochSeconds`, this returns a `TimeOffset` whose `isZero()` returns true.

+The `getAbbrev(epochSeconds)` method returns the human-readable timezone abbreviation used at the given `epochSeconds`.
+For example, this be "PST" for Pacific Standard Time, or "BST" for British Summer Time.
+The returned c-string should be used as soon as possible (e.g. printed to Serial) because the pointer points to a temporary buffer whose contents may change upon subsequent calls to `getUtcOffset()`, `getDeltaOffset()` and `getAbbrev()`.
+If the abbreviation needs to be saved for a longer period of time, it should be saved to another char buffer.

 The `getUtcOffsetForDateTime(localDateTime)` method returns the best guess of the total UTC offset at the given local date time.
 This method is not